vijaykodam/kubernetes-readonly-mcp/README.md

 Built with FastMCP 2.0 and the official Kubernetes Python client library.

-## Blog Post and Demo Video
+## Blog post and Demo

-Read more about running the MCP server using Amazon Q CLI at https://vijay.eu/posts/building-my-first-mcp-server/
+Watch the demo running the MCP server using Amazon Q CLI at https://vijay.eu/posts/building-my-first-mcp-server/

 ## Features